 What does Google measure when they look at page speed?

 When you test your site load speed through Google, you will see a report that measures a number of different metrics that all pertain to how quickly your site loads.
-Here is what these different terms mean.
+Let's quickly review the page speed terms below.

 - Server response: The server response time measures how long it takes for the server to respond to the request for the page.
 This is also known as the Time to First Byte.